DECEMBER 16, 2022

 - Eco-conscious companies outperform their non-sustainable competitors.
-A study shows that about two-thirds of clients expect their banks to move towards eco-friendliness.
+A study shows that about two-thirds of clients expect their challenger bank to move towards eco-friendliness.
 Half of them are ready to change the bank if they don’t see any progress.
 All because the choice of service providers is huge today.
 Customers choose socially responsible businesses.
 Those who ignore this fact find themselves left out in the cold.

 - Supervisory expectations.
-Another solid reason fintech companies should start adopting sustainable policies is the regulations and supervision conducted by the authorities.
+Another solid reason fintech companies should start adopting financially sustainable policies is the regulations and supervision conducted by the authorities.
 For instance, all European banks are required to have ESG (environmental, social, and governance) analytics.
 This is done to reduce greenwashing — conveying a false impression about how a company’s products are more ecological.

 10 Best Green Fintech Companies And Their Sustainable Financial Solutions

-A challenger US bank Aspiration is a great illustration of how fintech companies can do lots of good to make the world a better place.
+A challenger US bank Aspiration is a great illustration of how cool environmental companies can do lots of good to make the world a better place.
 Its 2 core values are to fund money in green projects intended to save the environment and to avoid oil corporations that destroy the climate.
 Furthermore, they believe that small actions add up to big change.
 Every time their customer swipes a card to make a purchase, Aspiration automatically rounds up every dollar and plants a tree with the spare change.
-This project is aimed to plant 100 million trees and remove millions of pounds of carbon dioxide from the air.
+This green finance project is aimed to plant 100 trees and remove millions of pounds of carbon dioxide from the air.

 TreeCard is a fintech startup focused on European clients.
 Its name speaks for itself — the company strives to reduce plastic and to reforest the Earth.
 They make cards out of a heap of recycled plastic bottles and sustainably sourced cherry wood.
 Also, 80% of its profits are paid to reforestation projects.
 TreeCard highlights the significance of each customer’s small effort.
 The impact they make together is truly great.
 Apart from planting tens of thousands of trees around the world, they’re coping with the damage done by the palm oil industry in Indonesia, fighting malnutrition in Senegal, restoring watersheds in Ethiopia, and many more!

-Clim8 is among those London fintech companies that manifest investing in a sustainable future.
+Clim8 is in the fintech companies list that manifests that they invest in renewables and a sustainable future.
 It assists fund clients in both growing their savings and protecting the environment (charging a fee as a percentage of assets under management for that).
 What can you invest in?
 Actually, there’s a big number of environmental projects aiming to tackle climate change that Clim8 is cooperating with.
 Plough into clean water, energy, technology, sustainable food, smart mobility, or circular economy.
 It all helps to reach the climate goals set by the UN Paris Climate Agreement.
 By the by, you can start funding from £25.

-Similar to Clim8, Trine is one of the best fintech companies, based in Sweden, offering its customers to earn a profit while making a social and environmental impact.
+Similar to Clim8, Trine is one of the leading fintech companies, based in Sweden, offering its customers to earn a profit while making a social and environmental impact.
 The main focus is made on solar energy and the results are impressive.
 Over 2,5 million people now have access to electricity because of the money put by 12 thousand Trine investors.
 How does it work?
 You set an account, choose a loan, and decide how much you’re ready to give — not less than £25.
 Once the loan is fully funded and solar products are distributed, you get back your investment with interest.
 Trine’s aim is to help clients get three times as much as they invest.

 3 Challenges Still to Be Overcome by Fintechs

 - Involvement.
-Fintech is a powerful force, but it can’t achieve the goals stated in the UN 2030 Agenda For Sustainable Development alone.
+Fintech is a powerful force, but it can’t achieve the goals stated in the UN 2030 Agenda for Sustainable Development** alone.
 International cooperation and the involvement of public authorities are required to share information, transfer technologies, and learn from successful experiences.
 However, not everyone is ready to start making steps towards non-polluting living so fast.

 - Financing.
-There are many fintech startups aiming to fight environmental issues today.
+There are many popular fintech companies aiming to fight environmental issues today.
 However, only a few get funds to be able to realize their projects and significantly influence the problem of climate change.
 This, again, all comes to worldwide involvement and support of newcomers who want to make a difference.

 Green Fintech For Green Future: Is the Aim Achievable?

 As you see, fintech meaning is tightly interrelated with sustainability today.
-The importance of going green has touched everyone, and fintech is no exception.
+The importance of fintechs going green has touched everyone, and fintech is no exception.
 It fights climate emergencies with all its might and has managed to do so much!
 Nevertheless, there’s a lot to be done yet.
 Support and responsibility are required as never before.
-There should appear more businesses involved in the problem of the upcoming environmental collapse.
+There should be more top fintech companies in USA involved in the problem of the upcoming environmental collapse.